High School Class

 - Ecology: water, carbon, oxygen, nitrogen cycles, food webs, populations, symbiosis

 Required Texts: Because the course material will be taught using the instructor’s resources, a separate textbook is not required.
-However, for those students who learn best by reading, optional reading assignments will be posted to correspond with the topic we will study.
-These optional reading assignments will be from Exploring Creation with Biology, 2nd Ed by Wile and Durnell, and/or the free, online biology textbook from Guest Hollow.
+However, for those students who learn best by reading, OPTIONAL reading assignments will be posted to correspond with the topic we will study.
+These OPTIONAL reading assignments will be from Exploring Creation with Biology, 2nd Ed by Wile and Durnell, Science Shepard Biology, 3rd Ed, and/or the free, online biology textbook from Guest Hollow.
 Biology Supply List

 Class Sections represent two distinct classes.
 Once you purchase the class, you can let us know which class section (day and time) that you prefer.